s3ththompson/nanofetcher/README.md

 ### Why shouldn't I implement `createElement`?

-Nanofetch calls Nanocomponent's `createElement` under the hood.
-Conceptually, `createElement` is replaced by Nanofetch's `init` + `placeholder` hooks (if an element is rendered without first prefetching) or the `hydrate` hook (if an element has already prefetched data).
+Nanofetcher calls Nanocomponent's `createElement` under the hood.
+Conceptually, `createElement` is replaced by Nanofetcher's `init` + `placeholder` hooks (if an element is rendered without first prefetching) or the `hydrate` hook (if an element has already prefetched data).
 This allows `init` to be skipped when an element is created and mounted if it has already been run during prefetching.

 ### How do I know when data is populated and element is mounted?